Paul L. Foster School of Medicine

-The Paul L. Foster School of Medicine is a medical school in El Paso, Texas at Texas Tech University Health Sciences Center El Paso.
-The Paul L. Foster School of Medicine is the 9th medical school in the state of Texas, and the medical school is the first one to open in almost four decades.
+The Paul L. Foster School of Medicine is a medical school of Texas Tech University Health Sciences Center El Paso located in El Paso, Texas.
+It is the 9th medical school in the state of Texas, and the medical school is the first one to open in almost four decades.

 History

 The TTUHSC has had a regional campus at this location since 1973 and has been training a large number of 3rd and 4th year medical students since this time.
 The facility now has approximately 1,200 faculty and staff members.
 For its first 35 years, only third- and fourth-year medical students, along with residents, could train in the campus's eight accredited programs.
 However, in February 2008, the school received full accreditation, allowing it to accept first- and second-year medical students into its postgraduate medical training.